ldejager/mariadb-galera-cluster/README.md

 # MariaDB Cluster

-MariaDB Galera Cluster deployment with `terraform` for automated infrastructure provisioning and `cloud-config` and `ansible` for software deployments.
+MariaDB Galera Cluster deployment with `terraform` for automated infrastructure provisioning and `ansible` for software deployments.

-:exclamation: The cloud config will with time be translated into ansible playbooks.
-See the contribution document if you'd like to contribute.

 The following list of providers are supported.